fructifero/hello-world/README.md

 # hello-world
-Learning github and creating a repository
+Learning github and creating a repository.
 This is my first go at this.